Paulo Magalhães

-Paulo Cézar Magalhães Lobos (born 14 December 1989) is a Chilean footballer who plays as a full-back for Chilean Primera División club Deportes Antofagasta.
+Paulo Cézar Magalhães Lobos (born 14 December 1989) is a Chilean footballer who plays as a full-back for Deportes Rengo in the Segunda División Profesional de Chile.

 Early life

 Magalhães was born in Porto Alegre, Brazil to a Brazilian father, former footballer Osmar Magalhães, who had previously played in Chile for Deportes Antofagasta where met his mother, Ximena Lobos, who is Chilean.

 Club career

 Deportes Antofagasta

 Magalhães began in the youth system of Chilean club Deportes Antofagasta.
 He played on the under 17 and under 19 sides in 2006 and 2007 respectively.
 In 2006, he made his debut with the adult side under coach Fernando Diaz.

 Cobreloa

 Magalhães signed for Cobreloa on a one-year contract in June 2008.
 He scored his first professional goal on May 2, 2009, against the next club he would sign with, Colo-Colo.

 Colo-Colo

 Before the 2009 Clausura Tournament, Colo-Colo lost starting defender Luis Pedro Figueroa.
 In order to fill the void, Colo-Colo signed Magalhães to a one-year contract.
 He played regularly in his first tournament with the team and scored two goals and the team went on to win the 2009 Clausura Championship.